brson/wasm-opt-rs/notes.md

 but it can't be instructed to install arbitrary additional files.

-So to get `cargo` to install `wasm-opt`, we would Create a Rust crate called `wasm-opt` whose `main` function did nothing but call the C++ `main` function.
+So to get `cargo` to install `wasm-opt`, we would create a Rust crate called `wasm-opt` whose `main` function did nothing but call the C++ `main` function.

 There would be some minor wrinkles to this stategy,